rbnhmll/vue-workshop/vueJS_workshop.md

 ```

 >**Note** ☝
-> Since we are now including the `searchingMessage` in this component, we need to remember to remove it from the main Vue Object.
+> Since we are now including the `searchingMessage` in this component, we need to remember to remove it from the main Vue `Object`.

 Finally, we can render our component in our app, by using the component name as the element.
 Let's also include the `v-if` from before, but this time at the component level.